 We are closely tracking the coronavirus and would like to share with you information and preventive measures we should all be taking at this time.
 Please know that a healthy environment is our priority and we will be evolving our operations as needed, and as our contractual obligations allow, to respond to the rapidly changing conditions.

-On a general note, we are following the CDC’s recommendations and encourage all of TAI’s locations to do the same, from frequent washing of hands to keeping offices and volunteer desks clean to respiratory etiquette.
-Please encourage your staffs and volunteers to stay home from work if feeling ill and to call their doctor if exhibiting symptoms <https://www.cdc.gov/coronavirus/2019-ncov/about/symptoms.html>.
-A full list of precautions can be accessed by clicking on the CDC Website <https://www.cdc.gov/coronavirus/2019-ncov/index.html>.
+On a general note, we are following the CDC’s recommendations and encourage all TAI locations to do the same, from recommending the use of face coverings, to frequent washing of hands, to keeping offices and volunteer desks clean.
+Please tell your staffs and volunteers to stay home from work if they are feeling ill and to call their doctor if exhibiting symptoms.
+A full list of precautions can be accessed by clicking on the CDC Website.

-CDC always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including:
+CDC always recommends everyday preventive actions to help slow the spread of respiratory diseases, including:

 - Avoid close contact with people who are sick.